daheige/daheige/README.md

 ### Favorite

-  Like listening to music, reading, backgammon, Chinese chess.
+  Like listening to music, reading, Chinese chess.
 ### Contact me

   zhuwei313@hotmail.com Welcome all friends to learn and communicate with me.